hail-is/hail/dev-docs/services/ci/README.md

   - Tasks in the batch are defined in `build.yaml` in the top repo directory.
 CI generates jobs in the batch from the steps defined in there.
 - The batch contains jobs which will:
   - Clone the appropriate branch
-  - Squash and rebase against `main`
+  - Squash and rebase onto `main`
+    - This is done in a way that means the resulting SHA will match the SHA which would be produced when the PR merges.
+  - Build new versions of all hail tools, packages and libraries
-  - Build a new set of docker images for the updated services.
+  - Build a new set of docker images for hail query and the updated services
   - Deploy the batch suite of k8s services into one of many CI-owned namespaces in the Hail Batch cluster
     - These namespaces are named like `"pr-<PR_NUMBER>-<CI-NAMESPACE>-<RANDOM>"`
     - Where `CI-NAMESPACE` is the namespace where CI is running (usually `default`).